davea42/libdwarf-code/README.md

-When the DWARF6 standard is released by the DWARF committee support will be added (as soon as reasonably possible) to libdwarf for all changes/additions while continuting to support previous versions.
+When the DWARF6 standard is released by the DWARF committee support will be added (as soon as reasonably possible) to libdwarf for all changes/additions while continuing to support previous versions.

 ## github actions